kmhofmann/selene/README.md

 However, the code is well-tested and assumed to be not too far from production-level quality.
 Porting to accommodate potential API changes should not be very difficult.

+**selene** is currently developed and tested on Linux with GCC 7.2.0 and Clang 6.0.0 (trunk), and on MacOS with AppleClang 9.0.0.
+Support for Windows/Visual C++ 2017 is under consideration, but not a priority.